 Q. Why are the estimates of growth and replacement needs described as providing a minimum measure of training needs?

-the gross flows into and out of an occupation.
+A. The number of new entrants needed in an occupation is underestimated because replacement needs are based on net changes and do not capture the gross flows into and out of an occupation.
 Even if growth and replacement needs perfectly measured the need for new entrants, training needs would still be underestimated because some people who complete training do not enter the occupation for which they qualify.

-Q. Do the 2010–20 projected replacement needs assume that future labor market behavior will differ from past behavior?
+Q. Do the 2012—22 projected replacement needs assume that future labor market behavior will differ from past behavior?

 Q. Are net separations the same as replacement needs?

-by the decline in employment.
+A. In most occupations, yes.
+If employment declined during the historical period, however, net separations exceeded replacement needs by the decline in employment.
 When employment is declining, not all people who separate from an occupation are replaced.